 Step 2: Boil the Water and Mix with Cocoa Powder

-Or you can heat the water on the stove in a pan, until it comes to a rapid boil.
+Heat the water in the microwave for about 4 minutes until boiling.
+Or on the stove in a pan, until it comes to a rapid boil.

 Whisk in the granulated sugar and chocolate chips until they are fully dissolved.